Caesium permanganate: Physical

-Caesium permanganate is soluble in water with a solubility of 0.97 g/L at 1 °C, 2.3 g/L at 19 °C, and 12.5 g/L at 59 °C. Its crystal structure is orthorhombic, the same as rubidium permanganate, ammonium permanganate and potassium permanganate.
+It solubility in water is low: 0.97 g/L at 1 °C, 2.3 g/L at 19 °C, and 12.5 g/L at 59 °C. Its crystal structure is orthorhombic, the same as rubidium permanganate, ammonium permanganate and potassium permanganate.

-Chemical
+Thermal degradation

-Similar to potassium permanganate, the two-step decomposition of caesium permanganate leads to the formation of caesium manganate intermediates.
-It breaks down into manganese dioxide, caesium oxide and oxygen.
+Similar to the behavior of potassium permanganate, the two-step decomposition of caesium permanganate leads to caesium manganate, which further breaks down into manganese dioxide, caesium oxide, and oxygen.
 The decomposition temperature is between 200 and 300 °C. Drift-away oxygen caused an 8% mass loss in the product.